AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

      - If someone tries to trade a large amount, they get a bad rate.
 This helps keep prices stable

  - Price changes faster with big trades -
      - The bigger the trade, the faster the price moves.
-This stops people from doing traddes tha
+This stops people from doing trades that can change the price too much.